Tariq Rahman

-Tariq Rahman (born 4 February 1949) is a Pakistani academic scholar, newspaper columnist, researcher, and a writer.
+Tariq Rahman (born 4 February 1949) is a Pakistani Muhajir academic scholar, newspaper columnist, researcher, and a writer.

 Currently based in Lahore, he is the author of many books and other publications, mainly in the field of linguistics.
-He has been awarded several national and international awards to recognise his research and scholarly work.
+He has been awarded several national and international awards in recognition of his research and scholarly work.

 Early life and education

 He was born in Bareilly (U.P.) in India on 4 February 1949.
 The family moved to Pakistan in 1951.
 His father, Sami Ullah Khan, served as the head of the mathematics department at the Pakistan Military Academy in Kakul, near Abbottabad.
 Educated at Burn Hall School (now Army Burn Hall College), he joined the army as an armoured corps officer in 1971.
 However, he decided to leave the army—on the grounds of being a conscientious objector to the military action in East Pakistan, now Bangladesh.
 He finally resigned his commission in 1978.
 This was recognised by the Government of Bangladesh which conferred upon him a civil award on 1 October 2013 in Dhaka.
 Meanwhile, he had obtained three master's degrees as a private candidate.
 In 1979, he won a British Council scholarship, which later enabled him to obtain master's and doctoral degrees from the University of Sheffield in England in 1985.
 His first PhD was in literature.
 Later he left the path of literature as his main interest was in the social sciences.